TrellixVulnTeam/swahilipython_SCMU/Doc/library/binascii.rst

    If *sep* is specified, it must be a single character str or bytes object.
    It will be inserted in the output after every *bytes_per_sep* input bytes.
-   Separator placement is counted from the right end of the output by default, if you wish to count from the left, supply a negative *bytes_per_sep* value.
+   Separator placement is counted kutoka the right end of the output by default, if you wish to count kutoka the left, supply a negative *bytes_per_sep* value.

-      >>> import binascii
+      >>> agiza binascii
       >>> binascii.b2a_hex(b'\xb9\x01\xef')
       b'b901ef'
       >>> binascii.hexlify(b'\xb9\x01\xef', '-')